Clothing in Ethiopia: Harari Traditions

+Harari women traditionally wear distinctive dresses such as Tey Eraz, a dark indigo or black gown with a characteristic red chest motif, and Gey Eraz, a more elaborately decorated ceremonial dress in deep colors that reflect long-standing South Asian influence.
+These garments are typically paired with Gay Gannafi trousers, the melfota headscarf, and the siyassa metal chain headpiece worn across the forehead.
+Their attire is complemented by silver jewellery including long necklaces and cylindrical pendants.
+Harari men traditionally wear a rounded hat often cortched in geometric patterns.
+The hat is worn with long shirts and trousers and is a distinctive marker of Harari male clothing.

 Cosmetics and personal care

 In October 2022, the Ministry of Finance issued letter to the National Bank of Ethiopia (NBE) to ban 38 unwarranted imports of perfumes and cosmetics for indefinite period.
 The ban was effective starting on 17 October.

 In 2023, Ethiopia's cosmetic and personal care industry was challenged by ongoing unrest and conflict.
 As of October 2023, as 29% of high inflation hit Ethiopia's economy, the cosmetics industry met with obstacle due to lack of affordability and availability.